shkilass/dir615_pocs/README.md

 #### D-Link DIR-615 TFTP Credentials Disclosure (PoC)

 This exploit is more interesting, this allows to get **passwd**, **shadow** files.
 And this doesn't need authorization, root privileges.
+If you know, where router admin password is, you can open issue or rewrite this script to get it files.

 Example usage:
 ```shell